ICSI499-Team10/iOS-EApp/README.md

 ## Installation
-npm install
+First run npm install

-npm start and choose iOS simulator to run the application
+Then run npm start and choose iOS simulator to run the application

 ## Running